 # Is edge traversal the same as VPN split tunneling?

 Edge traversal can be involved in split-tunneling decisions, but it’s not the same thing.
 Split tunneling is a routing choice. edge traversal is about securely crossing the network edge and enforcing access policies as part of a broader security architecture.
-K e electric locations: The Ultimate VPN Guide for Privacy, Access, and Security Across Regions
+Does microsoft edge have vpn and how to use a VPN with Edge on Windows 11 and Windows 10 in 2026

 # What role does Zero Trust play in edge traversal?